Guppy16/NNs-and-Deep-Learning/README.md

 ![Initial Layer weights](resources/figures/digit_weights_mse.gif)

-> This gif shows the weights learnt for each digit in a NN with no hidden layer
+> This gif shows the weights learnt for each digit in a NN with no hidden layer.
+This is equivalent to applying a mask (linear transformation).

 ## Organisation